spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 # Beginner’s myths about Spark
 Its not uncommon for a beginner to think Spark as a replacement to Hadoop.
 This blog is to understand what is Spark and its purpose.
 **Spark doesn't replace Hadoop.
-It is a very strong contender replacing MR computation engine on top of HDFS**
+It is a very strong contender replacing MapReduce(MR) computation engine on top of HDFS**
 ```markdown
 HADOOP = HDFS + YARN + MR
 Spark-HADOOP = HDFS + YARN + Spark-Core